4bcx/esht/README.md

 There are similar examples that but not quite the same like [bash-tbl](https://github.com/TekWizely/bash-tpl), [spp](https://github.com/radare/spp), [sempl](https://github.com/nextrevision/sempl), and another snippet I can't find right now.

 ## Usage & example
-`esht.sh` requires one or more filenames as arguments, the first will be considered the source file.
+**esht** requires one or more filenames as arguments, the first will be considered the source file.
 If a second filename is provided it will be considered as the output file and will be created, or overwritted if it already exists.
-If no output file specified, `esht.sh` will print to the standard output.
+If no output file specified, **esht** will print to the standard output.

 Given a file `source.html.esht` with the following content:
 ```html